Douglasville Seal Douglasville Seal Douglasville Flag

 Atlanta Then and Now: - Atlanta, GA is one of the best known cities in the world and in the top 10 most visited destinations in the United States, known for its rich history, diversity, beautiful home architecture, award winning theater design, lots of green spaces and so much more.
 Currently a major business hub, Atlanta is anchored by its railroads, which marked the city's formation in 1837.
 Since then, this progressive city has regularly reinvented itself, while remaining a global leader on all fronts.
 So how has real estate development changed the landscape, skyline, and life in Atlanta over the last couple of centuries?

 U.S. Historical Flags - A historical tour of the United States flag, with images.
 Also images of prospective designs expected to be used when the next state (or 2, or 3) joins the union.
-Just an aside - your humble Web Master served his country, as a member of the United States Navy, under three of them.
+Just an aside - your humble served his country, as a member of the United States Navy, under three of them.

 State Flags - All the U.S. state flags, with images.
 One is not rectangular.
 Want to guess before you look?
 Maybe one day, I'll get around to entering the date of adoption of these flags.
 I know many of them have changed several times.